Shakespeare - Helpful Websites

 General Resources

 • Academic Video Online includes films from the BBC series, the RSC, and the Stratford Festival, along with a set of other productions.
-And, if you're interested, operas and ballets based on the plays.
+If you're interested, it also includes operas and ballets based on the plays.

 • Films on Demand includes films by the Stratford Festival and some others as well.
 Be sure to search by More Filters > All Formats > Full Titles.